domino-clj/domino-ui/README.md

 events.
 The merge event accepts Domino context, component id, and a map containing the new state that will be merged on top of the current state.
 The update event accepts the Domino context, component id, and a function that should accept the current state of the component and return an updated one.

-The value of the component is read using the `:domino.ui.core/subscribe` subscription and passing it the Domino context and the component id matching one of the components specified in the options map.
+The value of the component is read using the `:domino.ui.core/subscribe` subscription and passing it the Domino context and the component id specified in the options map.
 In this case, the id is `:first-name`.

 Finally, the component updates the current value in the model associated with the component using the `:domino.ui.core/transact` event.
-This event accepts the Domino context followed by the value.
+This event accepts the Domino context followed by the new value.

+## Using Components

 Once the component is declared we can create a Domino schema and add a `:views` key to it.
 This key will contain a map of view declarations, e.g: